UCSF-DataSci/09-second-exam-samkchan815/README.md

 For visualizations, I used the seaborn package to plot different types of plots to analyze walking speed, cost analysis, and combined visualizations.

 ![Scatter w/ Regression](scatter_with_regression.png)
+The scatter plot above illustrates how as age increases, the walking speed decreases.

 ![Boxplot](boxplot.png)
+This boxplot illustrates the effect of education level on walking speed.
+As we can see, graduate students have the highest average walking speed, while high schoolers have the lowest average walking speed.

 ![lineplot](lineplot.png)
+This lineplot shows the interaction of education and age.
+As age increaes, the walking speed decreases.
+In addition, it can be seen that graduate students and bachelors education levels have overall higher walking speeds compared to high school and some college level educations.

 ![Barplot](barplot.png)
+The barplot shows that the average cost per visit for the basic insurance type has the highest cost.
+The platinum insurance type has the lowest visit cost.

 ![Insurance Boxplot](boxplot_insurance.png)
+This boxplot also illustrates the insurance type compared to the cost of a visit.
+The basic plan has the largest range of prices per visit cost.
+The platinum plan has the smallest range of prices, along with the lowest median visit cost.

 ![Pairplot](pairplot.png)
+This pair plot compares age, walking speed, and visit cost.
+We can see that there is a negative trend comparing age and walking speed.
+The plot also shows that lower tier insurance plans have lower costs and high tier insurance plans have higher costs.

 ![Facet Grid](facetGrid.png)
+This multiple facet grid shows that regardless of education level, as age increases, the speed of walking decreases.